-The larger University Village area is evolving, following zoning changes to allow increased heights in which midrise residential structures are replacing older lowrise structures.
-Lowrise commercial structures dating from the mid-20th century to the early 21st century are lowrise, generally one- to two-stories in height, with varied materials, color, and massing.
-Midrise mixed-use structures built in two last two decades frequently include a defined podium level which reflects the scale of lowrise commercial buildings.
-Upper stories exhibit strong street walls.
-The area retains an auto-centric character.NE 45th St, a wide and busy roadway dividing the commercial area to the north from greenspace to the south, is bordered by rows of mature deciduous trees.
+The larger University Village area has witnessed the construction of several apartment buildings along 25th Ave.
+Most of these cater to the University of Washington student population.
+Lowrise commercial structures dating from the mid-20th to the early 21st century is generally one- to two-stories in height, with varied materials and colors.
+The area generally retains an auto-centric character along NE 45th St, a principal arterial that divides the commercial area to the north from the university's open spaces and athletic fields to the south.